JusKillmeQik/PoE-Leveling-Guide/PatchNotes.md

 # Leveling Guide - Patch Notes

+### Necropolis League
+* Updated gems from TotA/Affliction/Necropolis
+* Added a user submitted build guild
+* Minor performance improvements to the GUI

 ### Crucible League
 * Continued to update gems from past leagues
 * Updated some builds and added community additions